-Mary Keitany of Kenya wins women’s division of the 2018 New York City Marathon
+Keitany, Desisa take top honors in 2018 New York City Marathon

 For the men's group, Lelisa Desisa of Ethiopia took top honors for the men's division in the 2018 New York City Marathon, winning Sunday with an unofficial final time of 2 hours, 5 minutes and 59 seconds.
 Desisa won thanks to a late surge in the race, holding off training partner Shura Kitata.

-Among the 50-thousand runners on Sunday included a third-grade teacher who lost a former student in the killing spree earlier this year at Marjory Stoneman Douglas High School high school in Florida.
+Among the 50-thousand runners that hit the streets of New York on Sunday included a third-grade teacher who lost a former student in the killing spree earlier this year at Marjory Stoneman Douglas High School high school in Florida.

 Stephanie Rosenthal told the Associated Press her daughter entered her name by the deadline after she was too heartbroken to think about registering for the marathon.